 I am known all over the world as one of if not the best spell caster.
 (I’m so good that I can cast spells on items that enable them to exist in violation of all the principles of magic, all the suggestions of common sense, and all the teaching of history and geography.
 That’s why I’m casting spells a dozen at a time on cheap Chinese ceramics and pot-metal costume jewelry for $39.99 a pop.
 This title was awarded to me by an independent, unbiased, and expert panel consisting of my three closest friends in grade school, my cat, and a guy from Nigeria who keeps emailing me to tell me how wonderful I am, how I’m blessed, and how we are going to go into business together as soon as I can scrape up the startup money.
 The unfortunate side effect of my incredible magical power is that it renders spelling and grammar checking features nonfunctional on all word processing programs within a 5-mile radius.)

 I have won many spell casting awards including the Golden Spell award and Spellcaster of the Year.
-(And I’ve employed my spellcasting abilities to such great effect — to hide my civil name, address, and identity from my crazed fans out there worldwide — that everybody who hears of these world-famous awards immediately forgets that they ever heard of them, including the members of the organizations that do the awarding.
+(And I’ve employed my spellcasting abilities to such great effect — to hide my name, location, and identity from my crazed fans out there worldwide — that everybody who hears of these world-famous awards immediately forgets that they ever heard of them, including the members of the organizations that do the awarding.
 I’d name those organizations, but you’d just forget that they were world-famous before you finished reading this really long bio of me, anyway.)

 I was rated the #1 Spellcaster in the world six times.
 (Of course that identity protection spell means that no professional rootworker, spiritual advisor, or spellcaster can remember that such an award exists, or figure out what sort of governing body would award such a thing and by what criteria.
 And it means I have to keep repeating this because nobody can remember how great I am otherwise.
 See?
 I’m so good, you can’t even remember ever having heard my name before!
 There’s your proof!)